What Kind of Flooring Increases Home Value?

 Here are a few general tips when considering flooring for various rooms:

-2. Hardwood is a great choice, but luxury vinyl can look just as good at a lower price.
+2. Choose hardwood for its aesthetic appeal, but luxury vinyl can look just as good at a lower price.

 3. Keep your flooring consistent throughout the home as much as possible.

-4. Tasteful variation is okay in a limited sense (such as a nice tile entryway or bathroom) but don’t let different types of flooring meet in high traffic areas.
+4. Introduce tasteful variations where appropriate, such as in a bathroom or entryway, but don’t let different types of flooring meet in high-traffic areas.

 How do you get your floors ready for the home sale?

-Excessive wear and tear on the flooring will drive buyers away.
-So focusing on getting your flooring right before listing the house is an important step.
+Excessive wear and tear on the flooring will drive buyers away, so it’s important to focus on getting your flooring right before listing the house.

 Singsheim cites the condition of the floor as one of the main reasons that buyers walk away from a sale.
 “It’s a big expense for a lot of people… It’s not like painting or other things that can be done after moving in.
 With flooring, you can’t move in until it’s done.”